top of page

 -

 What are Blueprints?Blueprints are collectible crafting recipes of varying rarity which allow players to create all manner of in-game items — such as Tools or Decorations — at specific Craft Sites.
 Their existence and capabilities are facilitated by FROST-reliant top secret technology utilised by the FROST-Hunter Association, allowing for specialised crafting stations to read the Blueprint, break down items at a molecular level, absorb said molecules and (somehow) rearrange them to produce the item displayed on the Blueprint — such are the marvels of FROST!
 Blueprints were originally conceived as Moonfrost Collectible Cards — which has since been deprecated as a concept as we didn’t feel surfacing them as “cards” was the right fit for the game!
 How do players get Blueprints?
 The Blueprint Tech-tree (TBA) Completing in-game tasks/quests Levelling up Buying them from Blueprint Vending Machines whose stock rotates regularly Buying them from NPC Shops Improving relationships with NPCs Blueprint Capsules — special Blueprint containers scattered throughout the gameworld Winning them from time-limited Live Events What are Blueprints used for?
-Earning XP — players will be rewarded XP if/when they crafted a Blueprint for the first time (known as Blueprint Activation) Completing in-game tasks/quests Improving gameplay capabilities — e.g. new/superior Tools Expanding customisation options Crafting other Blueprints — e.g. you may need a Wooden Chair in order to craft the Golden Chair Accessing otherwise inaccessible content — e.g. being able to enter a certain in-game location or feature because you own a specific Blueprint How do you use Blueprints?
-Acquire the/a Blueprint Acquire the items required to craft it Go to the Craft Site where the given Blueprint can be crafted Select the Blueprint you wish to craft Some Blueprints may feature crafting caps, meaning you may only craft a specific amount of the related item from it — e.g.: Blueprint A has a crafting cap of [10] The player crafts Blueprint A 10 times The player cannot craft any more instances of Blueprint A The player sells on crafted item produced from Blueprint A at a NPC Shop The player may now craft one more instance of Blueprint A
+Earning XP — players will be rewarded XP if/when they crafted a Blueprint for the first time (known as Blueprint Activation) Completing in-game tasks/quests Improving gameplay capabilities — e.g. new/superior Tools Expanding customisation options Crafting other Blueprints — e.g. you may new a Wooden Chair in order to craft the Golden Chair Accessing otherwise inaccessible content — e.g. being able to enter a certain in-game location or feature because you own a specific Blueprint How do you use Blueprints?
+Acquire the/a Blueprint Acquire the items required to craft it Go to the Craft Site where the given Blueprint can be crafted Select the Blueprint you wish to craft This Some Blueprints may feature crafting caps, meaning you may only craft a specific amount of the related item from it — e.g.: Blueprint A has a crafting cap of [10] The player crafts Blueprint A 10 times The player cannot craft any more instances of Blueprint A The player sells on crafted item produced from Blueprint A at a NPC Shop The player may now craft one more instance of Blueprint A

 -